puradox/tetris-clone/README.md

 #####Features
  - Everything is resizeable (configureable in the Well.class file)
- - Easily modable since all pieces and color are imported from files
+ - Easily modable since all pieces and colors are imported from files
  - Uses simple, handmade art

 #####Usage